gnafit/gna/doc/source/reactor.rst

    ('juno.detectors.AD1.group0/oscprob', 1),
    ('juno.detectors.AD1.DYB/oscprob', 1)]

-Here we see the type of the data along the name.
+We see the type of the data here along with the name.
 2 means histogram, 1 -- just an array of points.
 You can access them their contents in the same way using ``ns.get(...).data()``, but you can't plot them with ``spectrum`` because they have no bins information.
 There is no